Thoughts on where happiness and magic live in your life.

 Moving is nothing new to me.
 I think I’ve moved over 40 times in my adult life.
 I try to count the moves and always lose count somewhere along the way.
 Sadly, I hate moving.
 I moved away from my parent’s house when I was twenty and moved to Chicago for a job.
 It was temporary, or at least I kept telling myself.
 Then I moved back.
 Then, I got married and moved to a small town in Kentucky for my ex’s job.
 That was temporary too.
 We moved three times in the four years while we were there.

 Then we moved back to Texas.
 Temporary.
 Moved to Florida, for the love of God let it be temporary.
 Then I divorced.
 Got stuck in Florida for a time.
 It wasn’t as temporary as I had hoped.

-The difficult thing with every single move, is that I ached, to the bone, to finally feel like I was ‘home’.
+The difficult thing with every single move is that I ached, to the bone, to finally feel like I was ‘home’.
 I was so over ‘temporary’.
 I wanted a place to belong.
-I wanted that ache to go away and finally arrive to the place that would make me happy.
+I wanted that ache to go away and finally arrive at the place that would make me happy.

 I wanted to find happiness in a place.
 I wanted to find happiness in a job.
 I wanted to find happiness in a purpose.
 I wanted to find happiness, more than anything, in a relationship.

 Happiness was always out there, it just eluded me.

 If you’ve read my work for any amount of time, then you know I love obscurely random stupid movies.
 Did you ever see French Kiss with Meg Ryan?
 Um, yeah, I have it memorized.
 “My ass is twitching.
 You people make my ass twitch.”
 Yeah, yeah.
 I know, you never saw it.
 But, I did, and I watched the shit out of it somewhere around 1995.